FMGordillo/intellisite-challenge/README.md

 1. `npx prisma migrate dev --preview-feature` (this one will create the necessary tables in Postgres, and generate the resolvers + types for GraphQL)

+1. `npm run seed` OR using the CLI

 1. `npm run server`

 ## BACKEND (CLI)